sjbennett123/polarlarp/content/rules/rulebook.md

 *I grant you the power of a bless.*

 ```
-Celestial:No           :: Scroll: No
+Celestial: No    ,Scroll: No
- Earth:Yes             ::Potion Yes
+Earth: Yes       ,Potion: Yes
- Manifold:No
+Manifold: No
 Duration: Indefinate
 ```

 This spell gives the recipient five extra Body Points.
 These points are the first Body Points lost to damage.
 This spell cannot be used to revive an unconscious person or harm an undead.